 On September 15, Russian President Vladimir Putin held talks with his Belarusian counterpart Alexander Lukashenko in Sochi, Russia.

-At the meeting on September 15, President Putin told the head of Belarus: “I recently had a meeting with the leader of North Korea, Kim Jong Un.
-I would also like to inform you about how the discussion on the regional situation went – this is also very important, and of course, including the most urgent issues surrounding the situation and the crisis in Ukraine.”
+At the meeting on September 15, President Putin told the head of Belarus: “I recently met with North Korean leader Kim Jong Un.
+I also wanted to inform you how the discussions on the regional situation went – this is also very important, and of course includes the most pressing issues surrounding the situation and the crisis in Ukraine.”

-According to Mr. Putin, the relationship between Russia and Belarus is developing steadily and reliably, accordingly the two sides will increasingly strengthen communication, consultation on relations and interaction.
+According to Putin, the relationship between Russia and Belarus is developing steadily and reliably, and the two sides will increasingly strengthen communication, consultations on relations, and interaction.

-For his part, President Lukashenko affirmed that Russia, Belarus and North Korea could think about the possibility of trilateral cooperation.
+For his part, President Lukashenko affirmed that Russia, Belarus, and North Korea could consider the possibility of trilateral cooperation.

-At the same time, he said that Minsk had recently supplied 60,000 tons of diesel, along with 60,000 tons of gasoline to Moscow, and was ready to increase shipments.
+At the same time, he said that Minsk had recently supplied Moscow with 60,000 tons of diesel and 60,000 tons of gasoline, and was ready to increase shipments further.

-In addition, the head of Belarus also congratulated Mr. Putin on holding the regional elections, emphasizing that this was a “great success”.
+In addition, the Belarusian leader congratulated Putin on holding the regional elections, emphasizing that it was a "great success".

 Source